Bojarajan073/data-version-control/README.md

 This creates the .dvc directory.

-The project will now contain both Git and DVC metadata.
+The project will now contain both Git and DVC metadata:

-Example:

 project/
 │